nafisahmad/NetworkingProject/README.md

              ```

              The logic used for adding new client to the queue (on connection request)
-             is implemented using the for loop and only  if following conditions are met :-
+             is implemented using the for loop and client is added only  if following conditions are met :-
                * CLIENTS MAXIMUM CAPACITY is not reached

                * That CLIENT already not exist in the meeting